Jlundy22/weekend-react-gallary/README.md

 _Duration: 10 hours_

 This is the first app I built using react.
 We were not asked to utilize a database for this this project.
 All of the info comes from gallery.data.js and requests to the server.
+The main features of this app are the ability to 'LIKE' a picture, and the ability to toggle between the picture and the description of the picture.

 ![alt text](reactApp.png)